Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 Nodes ignore programs with unknown versions, treating them like “anyone can issue/spend.”
 To discourage use of unassigned versions, block signers refuse to include transactions that use unassigned VM versions.

 Blocks do not specify VM version explicitly.
 [Consensus programs](blockchain.md#output-1) use VM version 1 with additional [block-context restrictions](#block-context) applied to some instructions.
-Upgrades to block authentication can be made via additional fields in the block commitment string.
+Upgrades to block authentication can be made via additional fields in the block header.

 ## Program format